-The working face of this tool is about 3mm across, round, blunt, but rounded on the edges.
-They make a good spotted texture, as well as ornamental dots. $15 each
+The working face of these tools, are round, and blunt, but rounded on the edges.
+I make them in diameters of 3 mm, 4 mm, 5 mm and 6 mm.
+They are god for pushing from behind, making a spotted texture, as well as ornamental dots. $15 each

 The face of these punches are slightly rounded, rectangular, 3 mm by 5 mm, and have textured faces.
 Number 300 has a fine parallel line texture, 302 has a medium cross hatched texture, and 305 has a fine linen texture.
 Sometimes called a matting tools, they create a variety of textured surfaces on soft metals. $20 each

 This punch has the same linen texture as tool 305, but a teardrop shaped working face, so that textures may be worked in corners and tight spaces. $20 each

 These tools have a round shank, and a slightly domed face, with fancy texturing patterns.
 Tool 321 has a concentric circle, or rain on the water pattern, that can be used in all sorts of ways, including creating fish-scale patterns.
 Tool 322 has a radial mill-wheel pattern, that can make all manner of radial, and star-like designs.
 And tool 323, has a honeycomb pattern, that can be used for all sorts of bold textures. $30 each